Woking Borough Council

-County Council elections were combined with the General Election in June 2009.
+County Council elections were held in May 2013.
 Woking is represented by seven County Councillors who all serve for a period of four years.

 Councillors are democratically accountable to residents of their Wards.
 The overriding duty of Councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.

 are collectively the ultimate policy-makers and carry out a number of strategic and corporate management functions;

 contribute to the good governance of the area and actively encourage citizen involvement in decision making;

 effectively represent the interests of their Ward and of individual constituents;